robertorosero/pyhtonmig/Doc/library/json.rst

    are encountered.

-   To use a custom :class:`JSONDecoder` subclass, specify it with the ``cls`` kwarg.
+   To use a custom :class:`JSONDecoder` subclass, specify it with the ``cls`` kwarg; otherwise :class:`JSONDecoder` is used.
 Additional keyword arguments will be passed to the constructor of the class.

 .. function:: loads(s, encoding=None, cls=None, object_hook=None, parse_float=None, parse_int=None, parse_constant=None, object_pairs_hook=None, **kw)

-   Deserialize *s* (a :class:`bytes` or :class:`str` instance containing a JSON document) to a Python object.
+   Deserialize *s* (a :class:`str` instance containing a JSON document) to a Python object.

-   If *s* is a :class:`bytes` instance and is encoded with an ASCII based encoding other than UTF-8 (e.g. latin-1), then an appropriate *encoding* name must be specified.
-Encodings that are not ASCII based (such as UCS-2) are not allowed and should be decoded to :class:`str` first.

-   The other arguments have the same meaning as in :func:`load`.
+   The other arguments have the same meaning as in :func:`load`, except *encoding* which is ignored and deprecated.

 Encoders and decoders